+Where possible and appropriate, pupils will be allowed to carry their own medicines and relevant devices.
+Generally, relevant medication and devices will be stored in class medical bags, unless they need to be stored elsewhere e.g. lockable cupboard or refrigerated.
 Where it is not possible for pupils to carry their own medicines or devices, they will be held in suitable locations that can be accessed quickly and easily.
 If a pupil refuses to take medicine or carry out a necessary procedure, staff will not force them to do so.
 Instead, the procedure agreed in the pupil's IHP will be followed.
 Following such an event, parents will be informed so that alternative options can be considered.

-If a pupil with a controlled drug passes it to another child for use, this is an offence and appropriate disciplinary action will be taken.
+If a pupil with a controlled drug passes it to another child for use, this is an offence and appropriate disciplinary action will be taken in.

-7. Individual Healthcare Plans
+7. Individual healthcare plans

 The school, healthcare professionals and parents agree, based on evidence, whether an IHP will be required for a pupil, or whether it would be inappropriate or disproportionate to their level of need.
-If no consensus can be reached, the headteacher / principal will make the final decision.
+If no consensus can be reached, the headteacher will make the final decision.